|Revenue||EUR 23.3 billion (2019)|

 - Once a leader in the mobile phone industry, Nokia chose to pursue a different business segment after its Symbian phones lost the market to iOS and Android devices.
 The company is now a significant player in the 5G equipment and technology providers.

 - Although there have been hiccups along the way, Nokia is returning to its market leader position once again, fueled by past experience and new innovations.
-To further assist you with your research, you can find PDF blank template here.

 Butler, J. (2020).
 Nokia Research Report.
 Bloomberg Intelligence.